Osteopetrosis: Causes

 The various types of osteopetrosis are caused by genetic changes (mutations) in one of at least ten genes.
 There is nothing a parent can do before, during or after a pregnancy to cause osteopetrosis in a child.

+Normally, bone growth is a balance between osteoblasts (cells that create bone tissue) and osteoclasts (cells that destroy bone tissue).
+This process is necessary to keep bones strong and healthy.
+Those with osteopetrosis have a deficiency of osteoclasts, meaning too little bone is being resorbed, resulting in too much bone being created.
 The genes associated with osteopetrosis are involved in the development and/or function of osteoclasts, cells that break down bone tissue when old bone is being replaced by new bone (bone remodeling).
-This process is necessary to keep bones strong and healthy.
-Mutations in these genes can lead to abnormal osteoclasts, or having too few osteoclasts.
+Mutations in these genes can lead to abnormal osteoclasts(termed osteoclast-rich osteopetrosis), or having too few osteoclasts(osteoclast-poor osteopetrosis).
 If this happens, old bone cannot be broken down as new bone is formed, so bones become too dense and prone to breaking.

+Three different types of inheritance-autosomal dominant, autosomal recessive and X-linked recessive have been observed.